By night train from Munich to Rome: direct, comfortable & climate-friendly through the night to Italy

 Up to 5 years: Children up to 5 years old travel free of charge if they share the pitch with an adult.
 If they need their own place to sleep, they can travel with the Favourable ticket "Child travel.

 Ideally it is a Own compartment on the train to book.
-For more information, see "Private compartment".
+Further information can be found under "Couchette coach comfort".

 Night Train Private Compartment